tomhrr/dale/doc/2-8-concepts-core.md

 The body of the concept must evaluate to a boolean value indicating whether the specified parameters satisfy the concept.
-Its environment is as per a normal macro, so a `pool` is present.
+Its environment is as per a normal macro, so an `mc` is present.

 Concepts, once defined, can be used to 'tag' the parameters to a macro constructed by way of `def-concept-macro`.